Joint Communiqué Issued at the Conclusion of the Official Visit to Guyana by His Excellency Luiz Inácio Lula da Silva, President of the Federative Republic of Brazil

 Additionally, His Excellency President Dr. Mohamed Irfaan Ali and His Excellency President Luiz Inácio Lula da Silva agreed to undertake the following actions aimed at strengthening the bilateral cooperation between Guyana and Brazil:

-3. The full implementation of the Guyana-Brazil International Road Transport Agreement (IRTA).
+- The full implementation of the Guyana- Brazil International Road Transport Agreement (IRTA).

 The two presidents underscored that international law, human rights, democracy, social justice, rule of law, and sustainable development are paramount pillars for a peaceful and prosperous region.
 To this end, the two Presidents reiterated their unwavering commitment to ensure that the Latin American and Caribbean region remains a Zone of Peace and cooperation.